cloudpilot-emu/cloudpilot-emu/doc/networking.md

 ### Firefox

 Unfortunately, Firefox uses its own certificate store and ignores the store of your operating system.
+Importing the certificate into Firefox' store will not worl.
 If you want to use Cloudpilot networking on Firefox you have to add a security exception.

 The easiest way to do so is to navigate to the proxy server in your browser after starting